One of the simplest characteristics of dinosaurs that paleontologists still know little about is how they slept.

 Or watch this video from CBC’s The National:

 2012 The Jim Henson Company.
-JIM HENSON'S mark & logo, SID THE SCIENCE KID mark & logo, characters and elements are trademarks of The Jim Henson Company.
+JIM HENSON'S mark & logo, DINOSAUR TRAIN mark & logo, characters and elements are trademarks of The Jim Henson Company.
 All Rights Reserved.